gabrielbonner/krystal_klear/README.md

 - This app uses ruby version 2.1.0.

 Once you have these installed, run a bundle install and you can access the application.
+You can login using 'admin@krystalklear.com', with '123456' as the password.

 ## Contributing
 - Follow the AirBnB styleguide